New Waterworks Zoutkamp

 Zoutkamp

-Zoutkamp is a former fishing village located on Lauwersmeer lake in the northwest of the province of Groningen.
+Zoutkamp is a former fishing village located on lake Lauwersmeer in the northwest of the province of Groningen.
 The first mention of the place dates back to 1418.
 Zoutkamp was strategically located at the mouth of the Reitdiep and Lauwerszee.
 During the Eighty Years' War, a Spanish garrison was stationed there.

 Until the damming of the Lauwerszee, Zoutkamp was located at the mouth of the Reitdiep and had a thriving fishing port until the 1960s.
 After the Lauwerszee was closed off, the fishing port was moved to Lauwersoog in 1969.
-The old sea dike in Zoutkamp lost its water-retaining function.
+The old sea dyke in Zoutkamp lost its water-retaining function.

 The closure caused many activities to disappear from the village.
-Since then, many measures have been taken to put the village back on the map.
-And that has paid off.
+Since then, many measures have been taken to put the village back on the map and that has paid off.
 Water sports tourists in particular come to Zoutkamp.
-Zoutkamp is the starting point of the Hunsingo Canal, along which recreational boats can sail through the Hogeland (the so-called "Rondje om de Noord" or "Tour around the North").
+Zoutkamp is the starting point of the Hunsingo canal, along which recreational boats can sail through the Hogeland (the so-called "Rondje om de Noord" or "Tour around the North").

 About the New Waterworks Zoutkamp project